fulldecent/Nineteen-Eighty-Five/Manuscript/Translations.md

 ## How this file works

 1. ➡️ Use the `arrow_right` emoji for direct translations.
+2. Translations start at the beginning of a word.
+So `ken -> bar` will not match on Chic**ken**.
-2. Add a warning on right  if translating from an uppercase beginning to a lowercase beginning so that it can be uppercased at beginnings of sentences.
+3. Add a warning on right  if translating from an uppercase beginning to a lowercase beginning so that it can be uppercased at beginnings of sentences.
-3. Translations happen in order.
+4. Translations happen in order.

 ## Technology & products